IntermediateMobile SEO

 What happens if I don't use it?

-Without the viewport tag, webpages may not display correctly on mobile devices, leading to a poor user experience.
+Without the viewport tag, webpages may not display correctly on mobile devices, leading to a poor user experience characterized by excessive zooming and horizontal scrolling, which can drive users away.

 How do I fix layout issues with the viewport meta tag?